- For Patients

 Why UF Health Heart and Vascular Care?

 UF’s Division of Cardiovascular Medicine is recognized as one of the leading cardiovascular programs in the United States.
-It has been regularly cited as one of the 50 top programs in the nation by U.S. News & World Report.
 This team of UF physicians, health care specialists, and scientists work together to deliver excellent patient care, as well as perform research and education to enhance the quality of heart treatments in the future.

 UF Health thoracic and cardiovascular surgeons are at the forefront of research initiatives to further improve patient care and quality of life.
 In the 2010-2011 editions of America’s Best Hospitals, published by U.S. News & World Report, heart care and heart surgery at UF Health was ranked the highest among Florida hospitals and 32nd nationwide.
 UF Health vascular surgeons are also nationally recognized in the fields of vascular research and care.